Feeds:

 Don’t get me wrong, all of these behaviours are positive and important and I do my very imperfect best to carry them out.
 But Jesus makes it clear: they have nothing to do with that happens to you and me after this life ends.

 So we’re left with the uncomfortable, unattainable goal of being perfect.
 Should you give up on that, go your merry way and hope for the best?
 Some do.
-But let me propose a different way forward, a way that works for me and million of other very imperfect people.
+But let me propose a different way forward, a way that works for me and millions of other very imperfect people.

 Place your trust and your faith in Jesus.
 Declare Him your saviour and your best friend and endeavour to follow Him to the best of your ability.